 - Lifetime gifting strategies are the standard route.
 Cohabitees typically rely on lifetime gifting (PETs out of the chargeable estate over the 7-year clock under IHTA 1984 s.3A) plus life insurance written in trust to mitigate the absence of the spouse exemption.

-For the broader unmarried co-owner tax position, see our unmarried co-owners page.
-The contrast is most visible for property-rich cohabitee couples where the £325,000 NRB is small relative to the share value of one cohabitee's interest.
+For the wider unmarried co-owner tax position, see our unmarried co-owners page.
+The gap hurts most for property-rich cohabiting couples, where the £325,000 NRB is small next to the value of one partner's share.

-- The IHT spouse-exemption second-death window page covers the second-death calc in detail, including the TNRB / TRNRB claim mechanic on a portfolio estate.
+- The IHT spouse-exemption second-death window page works the second-death calculation in detail, including the TNRB and TRNRB claim on a portfolio estate.

-- The RNRB £2m taper page covers the taper mechanic in depth on portfolio estates.
+- The RNRB £2m taper page works the taper in depth on portfolio estates.

-For the related lifetime strategies, see our 7-year clock and mid-life gifting page, the 2026-onwards IHT decision framework page, and the JT vs TIC general tax-consequence page.
+For lifetime planning alongside the structure, see our 7-year clock and mid-life gifting page, the 2026-onwards IHT decision framework page, and the JT vs TIC general tax-consequence page for the wider, non-IHT differences between the two.